wp-plugins/wp-facebook-like-ranking/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Create a ranking by pushing a create button through the 'Settings->WP Facebook Like Ranking' menu in WordPres.
 5. Configure items.
-6. 2 ways
+6. 2 ways<br />
-・As a widget:Go to the widget page and put on this widget.
+・As a widget:Go to the widget page and put on this widget.<br />
 ・With a function:Place `<?php if (function_exists('get_like_ranking')) get_like_ranking (); ?>` in your templates.

 That's it!